What is Aquarium Nitrogen Cycle and Fishless Cycling?

 7. A constant source of ammonia (I will explain it later)

 I recommend you get a minimum size of a 5-gallon tank even for a single Betta.
-However, a 10-gallon is better because it is only around $13~14 (a 5-gallon tank is around $11), which means it doubles in size for slightly more cost.
+However, a 10-gallon is better because it is only around $13~14 (a 5-gallon tank is about $11), which means it doubles in size for slightly more cost.
 Also, more water means more stable water chemistry and temperature.

 For a filter, I recommend AquaClear power filters for small tanks of up to 30 gallons.

 For medium to large tanks, Canister Filters are the better choices.
 They are more efficient than hanging on the back power filters in biological filtration, and they make no noise if the noise is an issue to you.
-However they come at higher prices.
+However, they come at higher prices.

 The above photo is my own 40 gallon planted tropical aquarium during fishless cycling.
 As you can see, basically you need to set up your tank exactly the way as it is ready for the fish.
 Make sure you use an aquarium water conditioner to neutralize the chlorine in the tap water before you add it to your tank.
 Chlorine can kill the bacteria.

-How Long does It Take to do Fishless Cycling?
+How Long Does It Take to do Fishless Cycling?

 The whole aquarium cycling process can take up to 6~8 weeks to mature a new fish tank.
 To grow these bacteria, a constant source of ammonia is needed.
 Traditionally, people use a few hardy, “expandable” fish as the source of ammonia to cycle their tanks.
 Most of these “expandable” fish usually will not live through the nitrogen cycle.

 Lately, people see the aquarium nitrogen cycle with live fish as cruel.
-Therefore, more and more people now do fishless cycle.
+Therefore, more and more people now do a fishless cycle.
 As simple as the term suggests, a “fishless cycle” is to do a nitrogen cycle without any live fish.

 Now, what else do you need?
 A liquid water test kit with the ability to test ammonia, nitrite, nitrate, as well as PH!
 It is important to know that most paper strip test kits are not accurate and they are pretty much worthless for fish tank cycling.
 That is we need a liquid test kit.
 I have used API Freshwater Master Test Kit.